pollfish/docs/android-mopub-adapter.md

 > **Note:** Apps designed for [Children and Families program](https://play.google.com/about/families/ads-monetization/) should not be using Pollfish SDK, since Pollfish does not collect responses from users less than 16 years old

 > **Note:** Pollfish SDK requires minSdk 21.
-If your app supports a lower minSdk you can still use the adapter by adding the following blocks on your code.
+If your app supports a lower minSdk you can still build your app.

+<details><summary> ➤ For apps with minSDK lower than 21 please follow the steps here (Click to expand)</summary>

 **AndroidManifest.xml**